This is the second post in a series on baking with fresh-milled flour.

 After 20 minutes, reduce the heat to 450ºF, vent the steam from the oven (remove steaming pans or the lid of your Dutch oven), and bake for an additional 30 minutes, or until done.
 The interior temp should be over 210ºF, and crust should be well colored.
 Remove the bread from the oven and let cool for 2 to 3 hours on a rack before cutting.

-Check out our inaugural post in this series, in which Martin Philip, head baker at the King Arthur Flour Bakery, explains why fresh-milling flour is so important to him and how to bake a fresh-milled miche.
+Check out our inaugural post in this series, in which Martin Philip, baker for King Arthur Flour, explains why fresh-milling flour is so important to him and how to bake a fresh-milled miche.